 Business Licenses and Permits

 The first step is to make sure you get any business licenses and permits from the current owner.
 If you don’t receive the business license from the current owner, then you must apply for them yourself.
-Permits are important too, especially in highly regulated industries like restaurants and childcare, in which you need a valid permit to operate.
+Permits are important too, especially in highly regulated industries like restaurants (see restaurants vs. food truck post) and childcare, in which you need a valid permit to operate.

 Organizational Documents and Certificate of Good Standing